-MassMutual Small Cap Value Equity Fund.
-U.S. federal securities laws, such as securities in certain privately held configurates Anch securities was Mutual Saddon South and on party Many Change drain With the mile in a me to be highly illiquid and assirumlars man company value Fund.
-2014.
-The performance results shown below would significant volatility.
+U.S. federal securities laws, such as securities in certain privately held companies.
+Such securities may be highly illiquid and their values may experience significant volatility.
 Restricted securities may be difficult to value.

-Mid Cap Growth Fund.
-Sector Risk The Fund may allocate more of its assets to particular industries of freparticular vector of the market, or industry presented performance for Class A shareful than will change its name to market, or industry presentation small cap Grown lequity Fund will change its name to increase the volatility of the Fund's portfolio and the increase the volatility of the Fund's portfolio, and the developments affecFinedssuers in those industries or sectors than if the Fund invested more broadly.
+Sector Risk The Fund may allocate more of its assets to particular industries or to particular economic, market, or industry sectors than to others.
+This could increase the volatility of the Fund's portfolio, and the Fund's performance may be more susceptible to developments affecting issuers in those industries or sectors than if the Fund invested more broadly.